ambaradan/nvim-rockydocs/README.md

 : to stop the MkDocs server

-: RockyDocsBuild
+:RockyDocsBuild

 : to build the documentation project

 :RockyDocsStatus

-: to display the project status
+:to display the project status

 These RockyDocs commands provide a convenient way to manage documentation projects for the Rocky Linux Documentation Project, making it easier to create,